-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Guinea while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Guinea while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Guinea.

 Guinea is located in West Africa on the Atlantic Ocean and borders Sierra Leone and Guinea-Bissau, among other countries.
 French is the official language of Guinea, but 24 other languages are also commonly spoken.
-11.6 million people live in Guinea.
+Over 14.5 million people live in Guinea.

 When negotiating terms of an employment contract and offer letter with an employee in Guinea, it may be useful to keep the following in mind: